-During the supplemental purchase period, which is the period ending on December 14, 2006, the eligible lender trustee, on behalf of the trust, will be permitted to purchase additional trust student loans, to the extent that: (1) they are eligible student loans, (2) they are purchased by the depositor from SLM ECFC or VG Funding, and (3) there are sufficient amounts on deposit in the supplemental purchase account.
+During the supplemental purchase period, which is the period ending on August 2, 2007, the eligible lender trustee, on behalf of the trust, will be permitted to purchase additional trust student loans, to the extent that: (1) they are eligible student loans, (2) they are purchased by the depositor from SLM ECFC or VG Funding, and (3) there are sufficient amounts on deposit in the supplemental purchase account.
 The supplemental purchase account will be created with an initial deposit by the trust on the closing date of cash or eligible investments.
 The initial deposit will equal the excess, if any, of the Pool Balance as of the statistical cutoff date over the Pool Balance as of the closing date, but not to exceed 5% of the Pool Balance as of the statistical cutoff date.
 This account will not be replenished.
+The eligible lender trustee will have no obligation to determine whether a loan is an eligible student loan.